A brief history of the Study Society

 For the story of Colet House.

-* The full name of the Society is The Society for the Study of Normal Psychology.
-It is more usually and conveniently known as The Study Society.
-The Society is registered as a Friendly Society (No. 60SA).
-The Study Society is applying to register ‘The Study Society’, a company limited by guarantee, as a charity with the Charity Commission.
+* The full name of the Society was The Society for the Study of Normal Psychology.
+It was more usually and conveniently known as The Study Society.
+The Society was registered as a Friendly Society (No. 60SA).
+In 2014 the Society registered ‘The Study Society’, a company limited by guarantee, with the Charity Commission, Registered Charity Number 1155498.